-8.3: Figure Ans.57 shows the rotations of S and the sorted matrix.
-The last column, L of Ans.57b happens to be identical to S, so S=L="ssssssssh".
-Since A=(s,h), a move-to-front compression of L yields C=(1,0,0,0,0,0,0,0,0,1).
+8.1: Figure Ans.40 shows the rotations of S and the sorted matrix.
+The last column, L of Ans.40b happens to be identical to S, so S=L="sssssssh".
+Since A=(s,h), a move-to-front compression of L yields C = (1,0,0,0,0,0,0,0,0,0,1).
 Since C contains just the two values 0 and 1, they can serve as their own Huffman codes, so the final result is 1000000001, 1 bit per character!

-'''

-ssssssssh

-hssssssss
+ssssssssh hssssssss

-ssssssshs

-shssssssss
+ssssssshs shssssssss

-sssssshss

-sshsssssss
+ssssssshss sshsssssss

-sssssshsss

-ssshssssss
+sssssshsss ssshssssss

-ssssshssss

-sssshsssss

-sssshsssss
+ssssshssss sssshsssss

-ssssshssss
+sssshsssss ssssshssss

-ssshssssss
+ssshssssss sssssshsss

-ssssshsss

-sshsssssss

-sssssshss
+sshsssssss sssssshss

-shssssssss

-ssssssshs
+shsssssss ssssssshs

-hssssssss
+hssssssss sssssssssh

-ssssssssh

-(b)

-(a)
+(a) (b)

-'''

-Figure Ans.57: Permutations of "sssssssssh".
+Figure Ans.40: Permutations of "ssssssssh".